 Prior Hip Replacement Surgery Failure

 Symptoms indicating a joint replacement failure can include:

 - Inability to bear weight on affected leg

 - Pain around the hip

 Revision hip replacements often involve repair of the component implanted in the femur.
-However, over time, repeated wear or thinning bones may have caused loosening of the femoral stem section of the implant.call us now
+However, over time, repeated wear or thinning bones may have caused loosening of the femoral stem section of the implant.call us now about revision hip replacement

 For a hip replacement and depending on the patient, Dr. Allison often performs arthroplasty, a surgical procedure replacing diseased bone or damaged hip implant with another device.
 Before deciding upon a treatment plan, he first evaluates the condition of the joint and implant as well as a patient’s medical health.
 Our revision hip replacement specialists frequently treats cancer patients and often, a damaged hip joint could be attributed to a metastasized tumor.

 Total joint replacement involves resection of the entire cartilage surfaces and their replacement with metal and plastic.
 These pieces can be secured through cementation with medical bone cement or through immediate press-fit followed by delayed bone ingrowth.